ropensci/fireexposuR/paper/paper.md

 presented in plain language to ensure access to a non-technical audience.
-Access to the package requires basic proficiency in the R environment, which could present a barrier to some users; however, abundant online resources and tutorials are available to anyone willingness to learn.
+Access to the package requires basic proficiency in the R environment, which could present a barrier to some users; however, abundant online resources and tutorials are available to anyone willing to learn.

 # State of the field